How To Support Your Autistic Child Over The Christmas Holidays

 Autistic people often struggle with change, and can benefit from routines which help them to cope with day to day tasks.
 This works especially well with autistic children.
 Christmas can be a difficult time for children and young people with autism, as there are lots of changes and normal routines often fly out of the window.
 Unusual food is eaten at odd times.
 There may be a tree indoors which can make their environment smell and look different.
 Decorations and lights can be distracting, and Christmas music can sound loud and noisy.
 The world becomes an unpredictable place which can cause anxiety and stress.

-• Use a calendar to share any dates where activities are taking place that your child may need extra reassurance over – visits to see Santa, school performances, family visits, etc.
+Use a calendar.
+Share any dates where activities are taking place that your child may need extra reassurance over – visits to see Santa, school performances, family visits, etc.

-• Incorporate a daily activity that they will enjoy which is Christmas based such as opening a door on an advent calendar or switching the Christmas tree lights on every day.
+Incorporate a daily activity that they will enjoy.
+A Christmas based activity such as opening a door on an advent calendar or switching the Christmas tree lights on every day is a great routine for an autistic child.
 You can also include some free time each day which is not Christmas based to allow you to observe their anxiety levels and make adaptions to tasks during the rest of the day if required.

-• Organise fun activities but be mindful of your own child’s issues – for instance if your child has sensitivity to noisy environments maybe taking them to see a pantomime would not be a good idea.
+Organise fun activities.
+Remember to be mindful of your own child’s issues – for instance if your child has sensitivity to noisy environments maybe taking them to see a pantomime would not be a good idea.

-• Try to stick to your daily routine for as long as possible.
+Keep to the routine.
 It’s tempting to start doing things differently as soon as December arrives but the change in routine may cause a lot of anxiety to a child with autism.